Polyurethane is a thick sealer that will get stuck into a paintbrush. So, how to clean a polyurethane brush?

 6. Leave It To Dry

 Let the brush dry, then inspect it before storing it properly.
-If there’s no sealant left, you can store it..
+If there’s no sealer left, you can store it.

-You don’t have to clean your brush between coats.
+You don’t need to clean a polyurethane brush between coats.
 Instead, you can seal it in a plastic bag and place the bag in the fridge for a few hours until it’s time to re-coat.

 The brush must have some polyurethane left before being sealed off in the plastic bag.
 This will keep it fresh and ready for application even after hours of waiting for the existing coat to dry.

-But, if the wait time is over 48 hours, you must clean it between coats.
-On average, you must wait at least 2 hours before you re-coat it.
-Oil-based polyurethane can take up to 12 hours to dry before re-coating it.
+But, if the wait time is more than 48 hours, you must clean it between coats.
+On average, you must wait 6-8 hours before you re-coat it.
+Oil-based polyurethane can take up to 24 hours to dry before re-coating it.

 Related Read: Can You Thin Polyurethane Paint?